Locations:

 • Feel frustrated about the cost of your treatment.

 Talking with a counselor or social worker can help you cope with these complicated emotions.
 Managing stress is also an important aspect of self-care.
-Practice meditation, mindfulness or find other ways to reduce stress and anxiety.
+Try practicing meditation or mindfulness, or find other ways to reduce stress and anxiety.

 When should I see my healthcare provider?

-If you have metastatic cancer and you develop new symptoms, call your healthcare provider right away.
-They can adjust your treatment to meet your specific needs.
+You should call your healthcare provider any time you develop new symptoms.
+Your cancer care team can adjust your treatment to meet your specific needs.

 Learning about your condition can empower you to make informed decisions.
-Some people only want to know the basics, while other people prefer to know every detail about their prognosis.
 Here are some questions you may want to ask your healthcare provider:

-• Are there things I can do to improve my prognosis?
+• Are there things I can do to improve my outlook?

 • What are my treatment options?

-• Are there clinical trial options that might be appropriate for me?
+• Are there clinical trial options I can explore?

 • Will palliative care continue even if I stop cancer treatments?